type

 First of all, the Sanyo Route on the Japan Sea side, as a route that passes through a densely populated area in Japan, has not been recommended by "Youth 18" at all.

-However, the Sanyo route has been on the poster four times.
 In addition, there are many other train lines connecting north and south in the whole of Honshu, from Tokyo to the west, between the Sanyo and Sanin lines, and three of them have been featured on the poster: the Kiji, Yamaguchi, and Harutora lines, which have each been featured on the "Youth 18" poster once.

 The Sanin Main Line, highly topical, is a long route on the Japan Sea side that comes with its own mythology, and there's no shortage of railroad fans among the Japanese who ride the Sanin Main Line just for the sake of riding it.
 Starting from Kyoto Station, the line travels through Arashiyama and then west to Hachimanose Station in Shimonoseki City, a total length of 673.8 kilometers, and it takes 14 and a half hours to complete the journey in one go.